For detailed information about the DATE 2016 TPC meeting, please visit the event’s website at: http://date2016tpc.fau.de

 Formal verification and specification techniques (including equivalence checking, model checking, symbolic simulation, theorem proving, abstraction and decomposition techniques); technologies supporting formal verification; semi-formal verification techniques; formal verification of IPs, SoCs, cores, real-time and embedded systems; integration of verification into design flows; challenges of multi-cores, both as verification targets and as verification host platforms.

-Layout and topology generation; architecture and system synthesis; formal and symbolic techniques; hardware description languages for AMS circuits and systems; models of computation; innovative circuit topologies and architectures; modeling strategies for complex analogue, mixed signal or mixed-domain systems; self-healing and self- calibration; test generation; fault modeling and simulation; built-in self-test; design-for-test; fault diagnosis; defect characterization and failure analysis; on-line test and fault tolerance; design-for- manufacturability and design-for-yield; test metrics and economics.
+Layout and topology generation; architecture, system and circuit synthesis and optimization; formal and symbolic techniques; hardware description languages and models of computation; innovative circuit topologies and architectures; self-healing and self-calibration; test generation; fault modeling and simulation; built-in self-test; design-for-test; fault diagnosis; defect characterization and failure analysis; on-line test and fault tolerance; design-for-manufacturability and design-for-yield; test metrics and economics.

 Chair: Michael Niemier, University Of Notre Dame, US, Contact Michael Niemier

-Co-Chair: Ian O'Connor, University of Lyon, FR, Contact Ian O'Connor
+Co-Chair: Ian O'Connor, Lyon Institute of Nanotechnology, FR, Contact Ian O'Connor

 Algorithms, techniques and tools for power modeling, estimation and optimization of electronic systems applicable at all levels of the design, including both hardware and software; dynamic power management and leakage currents minimization; design flows and circuit architectures for ultra-low power consumption.
 Energy harvesting and battery modeling and design.